 - Freeze-dried ingredients and meals

-Many of these foods will likely be hard to find if a second wave hits, so it’s smart to start stocking up on them now as they become available.
+Some of these foods might be hard to find during a future surge, especially if your state issues lockdown orders.
+It’s smart to start stocking up as these items become available.
 Do what you can to start building a long-term food pantry for your family and stock up on what you need.

 Another way to save money stocking up on food is to buy in bulk at your local farmers market and start home canning.
-Home canning is an affordable way to preserve summer and fall produce.
+Home canning is an affordable way to preserve seasonal produce or fresh foods you find on sale.
 You can also preserve your farmers market finds by using them to make freezer-ready meals.

 2. Stock Up on Supplies

 Hand sanitizer is another product that disappeared during the first wave.
 Some stores are slowly getting sanitizer back in stock.
 However, it might be more expensive than it used to be due to increased demand.